 Prior to 31st January each year, you must issue a Form W-2 to each employee.
 This form will list down the total wages and the withheld amount of each employee in the previous year.

-In case employment ends before such deadline, the form must be given to the employee within 30 days after the last payment.
+In case employment ends before such a deadline, the form must be given to the employee within 30 days after the last payment.

 4.5.
 File an Annual Reconciliation of Returns